iDarkAxe/Inception/help.md

 ln -s ~/Documents/Inception/srcs/.dockerignore srcs/requirements/wordpress
 ```

+HTTP should redirect to HTTPS automatically, it ensures security.
-To access the webpage from inside : `http://localhost:443/index.html`.
+To access the webpage from inside : `https://localhost/index.html`. <br>
+You can also use `https://ppontet.42.fr` if you add this line in `/etc/hosts` : `127.0.0.1       ppontet.42.fr`.

-To access the webpage from outside : `http://localhost:4443/index.html`.
+To access the webpage from outside : `https://localhost:4443/index.html`.
 It uses different port because port forwarding on of 443 and 80 on Virtualbox don't work.

 ## List of commands ##